-- World Book Day is celebrated with activities such as fancy dress, whole school assembly, book sales and swaps and teacher inspired events. - A yearly meeting is also held for each Phase, where staff will discuss how to continue supporting children's reading at home as they become more confident and fluent readers and parents can visit classes and see children taking part in reading or phonic activities. - Each year children throughout school are actively involved in supporting the Redhouse Children's Book Awards process by reading and voting for shortlisted books as well as producing work for the author and illustrator portfolios. - Children are able to buy books through regular book fair events
+- An additional yearly meeting is held for each phase, where the Reading Leaders discuss how to continue supporting children's reading at home as they become more confident, fluent readers.
+Parents/carers can visit classes and see children taking part in reading activities. - World Book Day is celebrated with activities such as fancy dress, whole school assembly, book sales and swaps and teacher inspired events. - Each year children throughout school are actively involved in supporting the Children's Book Awards process by reading and voting for short-listed books as well as producing work for the author and illustrator portfolios. - Children are able to buy books through regular book fair events - Opportunities for children to share book recommendations are used to encourage reading for pleasure within each class and are also displayed in the school library.